-Regulation 6(1)(a)(b) 5.3.263 In exceptional cases where persons other than trustees, the settlor and beneficiaries exercise control over the trust property, they are to be considered as beneficial owners.
+Regulation 6(2) 5.3.263 In exceptional cases where persons other than trustees, the settlor and beneficiaries exercise control over the trust property, they are to be considered as beneficial owners.
 Examples of such persons may include trust protectors.
 Regulation 42(2)(b) 5.3.264 For the vast majority of relevant trusts, either there will be clearly identified beneficiaries (who are beneficial owners within the meaning of the ML Regulations), or a class of beneficiaries.
-These persons will be self-evident from a review of the trust's constitution.
+These persons will be self-evident from a review of the trust's constitution, or proof of registration document from the Trust Registration Service.
 5.3.265 In some trusts, no individuals may benefit directly; examples include trusts for the benefit of animals, wildlife or flora, or the conservation or preservation of buildings, habitats or environment.
-Regulation 6(6), (7) 5.3.266 In relation to a legal entity or legal arrangement which is not a trust the beneficial owners (see paragraph 5.3.262) are: any individual who benefits from the property of the entity or arrangement; where the individuals who benefit from the entity or arrangement have yet to be identified, the class of persons in whose main interest the entity or arrangement is set up or operates; any individual who exercises control over the property of the entity or arrangement.
-Where an individual is the beneficial owner of a body corporate which benefits from or exercises control over the property of the entity or arrangement, the individual is to be regarded as benefiting from or exercising control over the property of the entity or arrangement.
+Regulation 6(6), (7) 5.3.266 In relation to a legal entity or legal arrangement which is not a trust the beneficial owners (see paragraph 5.3.262) are: > any individual who benefits from the property of the entity or arrangement; > where the individuals who benefit from the entity or arrangement have yet to be identified, the class of persons in whose main interest the entity or arrangement is set up or operates; > any individual who exercises control over the property of the entity or arrangement.